SMurphyDev/Kafka-Integration-Test-Demo/README.md

 ### The Tear Down

-This is pretty forward, I close the listner and set `personConsumer` to null so the garbage collector can clean it up.
+This is pretty forward, I close the listner and set `personConsumer` & `personProducer` to null so the garbage collector can clean them up.

 ### The Test

-I create a person object and use `GenericProducer` to write to *in-person*, the topic our application consumer is listening on.
+I create a person object and use `GenericTestProducer` to write to *in-person*, the topic our application consumer is listening on.
 At this point `PersonConsumer` reads the message, logs it, and writes to *out-person*.
 The topic `GenericTestConsumer` is listening on!
 This lets me retreive the message and compare it to the origanal input `Person`.

+### The GenericTestProducerFactory

+This class handles the configuration for `GenericTestProducer`.
+It gives us two advantages:

+1. I can choose whether to depend on an auto configured `ConsumerFactory` to create my test consumer or create a new one based on a provided config map.
+2. I can easily create a `GenericTestConsumer` any key and value types.

 ### The GenericTestProducer

-This class is just a thin wrapper around `KafkaTemplate`.
-It takes an object of type T and creates a `ProducerRecord<String, T>` where the string is a randon UUID which will be passed to kafka as a key.
+This class is just a thin wrapper around `KafkaTemplate` and creates a `ProducerRecord<K, T>`.
 This could part of the application logic replacing `PersonConsumer`.
 In an actual production app I would have more business logic in `PersonConsumer`, so I decided to keep them separate.
 That and reusing business logic to drive tests is the kind of coupling that can bite you in the ass down the line.

 ### The GenericTestConsumerFactory

 The `GenericTestConsumerFactory` allows me to create a `KafkaMessageListnerContainer` relying on the auto configured `ConsumerFactory` for it's base configuration, with one exception: groupId.
 It is important for your test consumer and application consumer to be in different consumer groups as by default consumers are assigned one per group/topic/partition.

 The `KafkaMessageListnerContainer` is the piece which actually listens on the topic we are testing.
 On it's own though its not very useful.
 I only configure it here, in the `GenericTestConsumer` I've built the additional machinery which makes this valuable.

+Like the `GenericTestProducerFactory` it gives me options for configuring the consumer.

 ### The GenericTestConsumer